-My name’s Ulises Navarro Aguiar, and I am a researcher at the Business & Design Lab of the University of Gothenburg.
-As part of my work there, I have conducted research within Volvo Group through my involvement with DESMA, the European Design Management Research Network funded by the European Commission’s Marie Sklodowska-Curie Actions.
+My name’s Ulises Navarro Aguiar, and I am currently a postdoctoral researcher at the Gothenburg Research Institute.
 In 2017, I received my PhD from the School of Business, Economics and Law at the University of Gothenburg.
 As a doctoral Marie Skłodowska-Curie Fellow, I conducted research within Volvo Group through my involvement with DESMA.

 I am holder of a Bachelor’s degree in Industrial Design from Tecnológico de Monterrey in Mexico, and a Master’s degree in International Business and Design Management from a joint programme between the University of Salford in the UK and KEDGE Business School in France.
 Prior to my involvement in DESMA, I worked as a service designer with Nekoé (now Aktan), a service innovation agency located in Orléans, France.
 Previously, in Mexico, I collaborated with the Switzerland-based CEMEX Research Group in projects related to serious games and innovation.